2018 Newspaper, Magazine and Online Contest Rules

 Best of the West revised the contest rules a few years ago to reflect a trend toward print and online packages that include text, photos, videos, graphics and special presentations.
 Those packages will compete in the six categories under the “News coverage” grouping below.

-The contest also has retained the categories that reward the work of individuals – news, business and sports reporters, features and editorial writers, photographers, videographers, artists and page designers – and it has added a category for web producers.
-Those categories are listed below under the groupings of “Reporting and writing,” Photography and videography,” “Art” and “Presentation.”
+The contest also has retained the categories that reward the work of individuals – news, business and sports reporters, features and editorial writers, photographers, videographers, artists, page designers and web producers.
+It has added a podcasting category for 2017.
+Those categories are listed below under the groupings of “Reporting and writing,” Photography, podcasting and videography,” “Art” and “Presentation.”

 Thus, an article, photo, video, graphic and presentation may be submitted both as part of a package in the News Coverage categories as well as in the appropriate category for an individual (for example, an article in News Writing, a photo in Sports Photography, and a graphic in Informational Graphics).